-- If there are changes in pick up or transportation plans for a student, the office should be notified before 1:00 p.m. so there is adequate time to inform the student. - If a student needs to be picked up prior to school dismissal, parents must sign the student out at the main campus office.
+- If there are changes in pick up or transportation plans for a student, the office should be notified before 1:30 p.m. so there is adequate time to inform the student. - If a student needs to be picked up prior to school dismissal, parents must sign the student out at the main campus office.
 If the student returns to school the same day, he/she must receive a pass from the office before returning to class. - Middle school students are released from campus on their own at the end of school.
 Students must exit the campus at the middle school entrance gate unless they are reporting directly to Peach Factory.

 - If a student remains on campus without parent supervision past 2:30 p.m., the student will be admitted to the Peach Factory program and the parents will be charged accordingly.
-(See General Section for detailed information.) - Parents are expected to be on time to pick up their students at all times and from all events, practices, and detentions. - Parents who are more than ten minutes late to pick up their students may be charged a \$10 fee for any portion of the first ten minutes they are late and \$1 for each additional minute plus any additional Peach Factory charges.
+(See General Section for detailed information.) - Parents are expected to always be punctual in picking up their students from school events, practices, and detentions. - Parents who are more than ten minutes late to pick up their students may be charged a \$10 fee for any portion of the first ten minutes they are late and \$1 for each additional minute plus any additional Peach Factory charges.
 The student of the late parent will not be allowed to practice or participate in any events until the late fee has been paid.